HasmikSarg/os_algorithms/README.md

 ```

-A comprehensive suite for analyzing and visualizing CPU scheduling and page replacement algorithms, with automated data generation and reporting.
+A simple program for analyzing and visualizing CPU scheduling and page replacement algorithms, with automated data generation and reporting.

 ## Features